shjackson/Scott_Jackson_1756_Appendix_xml/README.md

 Here are the basic error types I discovered and corrected:

 1. Broken closing tags (i.e. line breaks introduced within a closing tag)
-2. "&" needs to be coded as "&amp;" in client's text values
+2. "&" needs to be coded as "&amp;amp;" in client's text values
 3. "UniqueIdType" text values cannot have whitespaces

 In the commit history for "appendix.xml", I've included more detail about my process in investigating/correcting these issues and communicating them to the client: